-Breeding dubia roaches is a clever way to ensure there is always food for your pet insectivores such as geckos, salamanders, and lizards.
+Breeding dubia roaches is a clever way to ensure food is always available for your pet insectivores such as geckos, salamanders, and lizards.
 You don’t need to take a trip to the pet shop every time you need to feed your insectivores.

 While the preliminary stages of setting up the enclosure and the colony require work, it isn’t a difficult task.
 Apart from the roaches, most of the materials needed are easy to come by.
-Most people have all the needed materials around their home already.
+In addition, most people have all the needed materials around their homes already.